Montoya/address-book-snap-tutorial/README.md

 _If you have not done so already, you should follow the [5-Minute Snap Tutorial](https://github.com/Montoya/gas-fee-snap#the-5-minute-snap-tutorial) before starting with this tutorial._

-First, navigate to the [@MetaMask/template-snap](https://github.com/MetaMask/template-snap) repository and click "Use this template."
-Give your new Snap a name, like `address-book-snap`.
+First, navigate to the [@MetaMask/template-snap](https://github.com/MetaMask/template-snap) repository and click "Use this template." _Note: this is a different template than the one used in the 5-minute snap tutorial._ Give your new Snap a name, like `address-book-snap`.
 Clone the respository to your local machine.
 Open a command line tool and run `./scripts/cleanup.sh` to remove some MetaMask-specific files that will not work outside of the MetaMask GitHub organization.
 Now you are ready to start modifying the files in your Snap.

 ### Adding the Manage State Permission to your Snap